JuliaPhylo/PhyloNetworks.jl/docs/howto.md

 The resulting output tarball would now be located in my-genes-mb/my-genes.mb.tar, and can be used normally with [bucky.pl](https://github.com/nstenz/TICR/blob/master/scripts/bucky.pl), that is, like this:

 `
-bucky.pl my-genes-mb.tar -o mygenes-bucky
+bucky.pl my-genes-mb/my-genes.mb.tar -o mygenes-bucky
 `

-The output, with the table of concordance factors for all sets of 4 taxa, will be in a file named my-genes.CFs.csv inside directory mygenes-bucky.
+The output, with the table of concordance factors for all sets of 4 taxa, will be in a file named `my-genes.CFs.csv` inside a directory named `mygenes-bucky`.
 That's the file containing the quartet concordance factors to give to SNaQ as input.

 ## To run BUCKy: You already have MrBayes output